 Overview Of Safe Treatment With or Without Controlled Substances

-Generally, the provider should consider the use of a non-controlled substance to alleviate pain.
+Generally, the provider should consider using a non-controlled substance to alleviate pain.
 However, if this fails, and the decision is made to prescribe a controlled substance, before beginning therapy, two important documents should be obtained:

-- Patient-provider agreement - signed by the patient and provider and includes responsibilities of the patient and provider, goals of controlled substance use, and the consequences of noncompliance with the treatment plan.
+- Patient-provider agreement - This is signed by the patient and provider and includes responsibilities of the patient and provider, goals of controlled substance use, and the consequences of nonadherence with the treatment plan.

 - The first prescription is a trial with a determined follow-up appointment